 They were also in shock over what happened to me.
 So was everyone else who knows me.

 While gathering documentation for this write-up, I called Martin County Dispatch for information regarding officer who ran my plate on January third.
 Supposedly, no one ran my plate in January at all.
 It seems as though Perez copied down my license plate to be sure it was me for his self-stated continued harassment and search of a struggling homeless woman.

 Saturday evening I sat at a picnic table on the Jensen Beach Causeway.
 Too afraid to go to the back lot where I had parked and left my dinghy.
 So I sat there, tweeting and drinking a coffee.
 A patrol car entered the Jensen Beach Causeway on the northwest access ramp.
 I was sitting in pavilion 12 on the northwest corner.
 The patrol car creeped past me, continued down around the circle and creeped past me again, stopped behind my car, pulled in beside my car, then backed out and drove past me a third time, very slowly as the times before.
-The car proceded to the circle on the causeway, creeped past me a fourth time and then continued toward the causeway bridge.
+The car proceeded to the circle on the causeway, crept past me a fourth time and then continued toward the causeway bridge.
 I was terrified.
-Shaking, instant diarrhea, chest tight, the memory of the terror while having a cop waving a taser in my face and threatening to use it going through my thoughts.
+Shaking, instant diarrhea, chest tight, the bruising to the bone from sternum rubs to keep me conscious hurting, the memory of the terror while having a cop waving a taser in my face and threatening to use it going through my thoughts.

 I am now suffering post traumatic stress from this series of events.
 I get sick to my stomach and shake every time a cop is around.
 The taser in my face with no one around to help me at all was the most terrifying event in my life.
 He might as well have been holding a gun to my head, it wouldn't have been any more terrifying.